Friday AM Forecast: Humidity continues to tick up as we head into the weekend

 The Tropics: A trough of low pressure is producing disorganized showers and thunderstorms a couple of hundred miles to the northeast of the central Bahamas.
 An area of low pressure is expected to form within this system roughly halfway between Bermuda and Hispaniola later

 today.
 Although environmental conditions are not conducive, some slight subtropical or tropical development is possible over the next couple of days while the system moves northeastward.
-This system is no threat to the United States
+This system is no threat to the United States.

 Trending News